nus-cs2103-AY2324S2/ip/docs/README.md

 If **Leto** indicates the file is corrupted, it will start with an empty list.

-:warning: Do not quit or save the program.
+⛔ Do not quit or save the program.
 Open up the `Leto-Tasks.csv` as fast as possible and copy it somewhere else.
 Because of the human-readable nature of the file, you might be able to manually recover it.